Course Catalog

 ART_HIST 391 – Undergraduate Methods Seminar

-This seminar introduces art historical research methods for majors in their third (junior) year.
-The seminar will survey the history of art history with a focus on recent debates and interventions within the field (e.g. intersectional, critical race theory, and decolonial approaches).
+This seminar provides an introduction to art historical research methods for undergraduates and is intended for students in their junior year.
+The seminar will survey the history of Art History with a focus on recent debates and interventions in the field.
 The seminar will also provide students with concrete tools to develop, research, and write a piece of original art historical scholarship.
 What does it mean to ask an original art historical research question?
-What is historiography and how it is critical for mapping out and developing an original thesis statement and argument?
-How does one effectively analyze and implement primary and secondary sources?
-What constitutes "evidence," and how is the dominant perception of "evidence" shaped by art history's origins?
+What is historiography and how is it critical for mapping out and developing an original thesis statement and argument?
+What constitutes "evidence," and how is the dominant perception of "evidence" shaped by the origins of Art History as an academic field of study?

 ART_HIST 395 / ENVR_POL 390-0-25 / AMER_ST 310-0-20 – Museums Seminar: Block Party Tonight!: Impromptu Publics and Progressive Pedagogies in/as Art since the 1970s